PeterCappello/PositiveIntegerToTreeBijection/README.md

 # PositiveIntegerToTreeBijection

-Goal: Provide a visual representation of non-zero integers as rooted, unoriented, finite trees based on a bijection described in:
+Goal: Provide a visual representation of non-zero integers as rooted, unoriented, finite trees based on the bijection described in:

 [Peter Cappello.
 A New Bijection between Natural Numbers and Rooted Trees.
 4th SIAM Conf. on Discrete Mathematics, San Francisco, June 1988.](https://www.cs.ucsb.edu/~cappello/papers/1988SiamDM.html)